McMaster-Baby-Lab/handbook/pages/recruitment/recruitmentTools.md

 You can download the McMaster VPN using this link: [McMaster VPN](https://uts.mcmaster.ca/services/computers-printers-and-software/virtual-private-networking/)

 ### Zoom (for online studies)
-Use experimenter’s McMaster Zoom account (with your MacID) running studies.
+Use the experimenter’s McMaster Zoom account (with your MacID) running studies.
 - Retrieve your Personal Zoom Meeting URL:
 	- Click My Profile and find your Meeting URL under Personal Meeting ID section · URL looks like this: https://mcmaster.zoom.us/j/ + [[Personal Meeting ID]]
 - Save your Zoom meeting URL to the Study Management System [DRDB](https://drdb.mcmaster.ca/)
-- Go to Personnel management page, and update your profile with Zoom meeting URL
+- Go to the Personnel management page, and update your profile with your Zoom meeting URL
 - Ensure you turn on your waiting room in settings